 The congregation uses a corporate prayer to confess their sins to God.
 This corporate statement is followed by a pronouncement of absolution.
 The presider assures the congregation that God is always ready to forgive our sins.
 The congregation then greets one another with a sign of “peace.”

-Bread and wine, our donations of money, and food for the Center for Lay Ministries Food Program are offered, A prayer of Blessing is said over the bread and wine; the Lord's prayer is said by everyone and an invitation is made to come forward to receive communion at the Lord's table.
+Bread and wine, our donations of money, (as well as food for the Center for Lay Ministries Food Program, items for St Paul's Outside the Walls) are offered, A prayer of Blessing is said over the bread and wine; the Lord's prayer is said by everyone and an invitation is made to come forward to receive communion at the Lord's table.
 There is always room and a welcome at the table of Lord.